alexacarlson/DeepDesign2019/Paperspace_uploadingdata.md

 ![select notebook options and start the notebook running](tutorial_images/paperspace_nbsubopt.png)

 (3) Toggle to the separate web page where your notebook is running.
 Under the files tab, you can view the file system of you Paperspace server.
-These of the files that all of your projects/jobs can access
+These of the files that all of your projects/jobs can access.
+The `/datasets` folder holds all of the public datasets mentioned above, where as `/storage` is your persistent storage space, which means that anything you upload there will 'persist' across jobs, experiments, and projects.
+Note that you will be charged for the amount of storage space you use.
+To upload a dataset from your local computer, you first need to zip the dataset locally.
+You then can upload it by selecting the Upload button on the right hand side of the console.
+This will prompt you to select a file to upload from you local file system.
+Once you have selected your zipped dataset, make sure to hit the blue upload button next to your zipped filename to complete the upload.

 ![start zipped dataset upload](tutorial_images/paperspace_unzipupload.png)

-(4)
+(4) Now that your zipped file is uploaded into Paperspace, you need to unzip it.
+An easy way to do this is to upload the `unzipfile.sh` script provided in this repository.
+Once that script is uploaded, select the New button (next to the upload button) and select Terminal from the dropdown menu.
+This will take you to a terminal for the notebook.
+If you typw `ls`, in the command line, you can view the files/folders.
+To unzip your dataset, type `bash unzipfile.sh <yourdatasetfilename.zip>`, or `bash unzipfile.sh storage/<yourdatasetfilename.zip>` if you placed your dataset into persistent storage, and hit the enter key.
+There will a large text output to the terminal screen once the script is running.
+Once it is finished, you can hit the back button on your browser to return to the notebook filesystem, where you can view the unzipped dataset.

 ![unzip dataset using notebook terminal](tutorial_images/paperspace_unzipterminal.png)